ld4l-labs/bibliotek-o/README.md

 * Changes to non-bibliotek-o target ontology files may be pushed to master without a release and reversioning, provided there are no concomitant changes to the bibliotek-o ontology.
 * Changes not affecting the ontology, such as README or documentation updates, may be pushed to master without a release and reversioning.

+## Community engagement

+Community engagement with the bibliotek-o ontology and framework is encouraged.
+As outlined above, community participation is invited at various stages of the quarterly change cycle, via GitHub issues, pull requests, review, and comment.
+Communication

+The public `bibliotek-o_community@googlegroups.com` mailing list serves as a means of communication between bibliotek-o contributors, community implementers of bibliotek-o, and other interested parties.
+This list will be used to announce scheduled maintenance and new versions of bibliotek-o, and provide the community with a clear communication channel to discuss implementations and application profiles.

 ## Additional bibliotek-o documentation

 * A [diagrammatic overview of the bibliotek-o application profile with an index of terms](http://bibliotek-o.org/overview.html)